Struct KeyMgr

 Returns Error::KeyAlreadyExists if the key already exists in the specified key store and overwrite is false.

 IMPORTANT: using this function concurrently with any other KeyMgr operation that mutates the key store state is not recommended, as it can yield surprising results!
-The outcome of KeyMgr::generate depends on whether the selected key store contains the specified key, and thus suffers from a TOCTOU race.
+The outcome of KeyMgr::generate depends on whether the selected key store [contains][crate::Keystore::contains] the specified key, and thus suffers from a TOCTOU race.

-pub fn insert<K>( &self, key: K, key_spec: &dyn KeySpecifier, selector: KeystoreSelector<'_> ) -> Result<Option<K>, Error>
+pub fn insert<K>( &self, key: K, key_spec: &dyn KeySpecifier, selector: KeystoreSelector<'_>, overwrite: bool, ) -> Result<Option<K>, Error>

 where K: ToEncodableKey,